github-education-resources/classroom/docs/connect-to-lms.md

 Classroom works with any LMS that uses the Learning Tools Interoperability (LTI) standard.
 Using LTI keeps your information safe and secure.
 LTI is an industry-standard protocol and Classroom's use of LTI is certified by the Instructional Management System Global Learning Consortium.

-**Note**: Blackboard does not currently support automatically importing a course roster.
+**Note**: Blackboard and GitHub Classroom course rosters don't work together yet.
 We are working to support Blackboard in the near future!
 {: class="warning"}

 ### Setup guide